-Download a PDF of the Center Theatre Group Internship Application (available August 2016).
+Download the Center Theatre Group Internship Application.
 Download Adobe Reader, a free program, to fill out the PDF.
 Mac users: using the default Mac PDF viewer, Preview, corrupts the file and will result in a blank application.
 Hard-copy applications are also available upon request.

 We encourage all applicants to close and re-open the application prior to submission to ensure the document is not submitted blank.

 Interns must be available on Fridays and up to two additional days for the entire duration of the internship; see internship descriptions for detailed schedule information.

 Read each internship description carefully to ensure your eligibility.
 In general, current undergraduate students and people who graduated from an undergraduate program within one semester of application date are eligible for undergraduate-level internships.
 Current graduate students and people who graduated from a master's program within one year of the application date are eligible for graduate-level internships.
 Do not apply for a position for which you are not eligible.